hgkarremans/Siamese-convolutional-neural-network/README.md

 - Siamese Neural Network (Embedding Model):
 - MilvusSimaliritySearch

-**prerequisites**
+**Prerequisites**

 - Docker installed
 - Python 3.12.2 installed (or similar version)

-**How to Use:**
+# How to Use:

 Start Milvus database using:

 _bash standalone_embed.sh start_

-To insert image vectors into the Milvus collection, specify the image folder path in image_folder and call insert_vectors(image_folder, embedding_model, collection).
+Insert image vectors into the Milvus collection, specify the image folder path in image_folder and call insert_vectors(image_folder, embedding_model, collection) in **MilvusSimaliritySearch**.

-Searching for Similar Images:

-Use search_similar(image_path, embedding_model) to find the top K similar images in the collection.
-The default value of top_k is 10, but it can be adjusted as needed.
-Example Usage

-Uncomment code and add list of photos to be added to database in assets file.
-In this case combinedImages is folder with required images
-**Insert vectors into the collection for the first time** insert_vectors('assets/combinedImages', embedding_model, collection)
+**Insert vectors into the collection for the first time**

+insert_vectors('assets/combinedImages', embedding_model, collection)

 **Search for similar images using an input image.
-In this case picture is from folder called HouseImages. ** results = search_similar('assets/HouseImages/RandomHouse.jpg', embedding_model)
+In this case picture is from folder called HouseImages.**

+results = search_similar('assets/HouseImages/RandomHouse.jpg', embedding_model)

 **Dependencies**

-Dependencies are all in requirements.txt
+Dependencies are all in requirements.txt and can be installed there or using:

+_pip install -r requirements.txt_

 **Notes**

-Ensure that the milvus instance is running before attempting to insert or search vectors.
+- Ensure that the milvus instance is running before attempting to insert or search vectors.
+- Code is still a prototype, so a lot of improvements can be made